Greedy Causal Discovery is Geometric: Edges of the Polytope

-By \cref{prop: edge turn}, turn pairs arise naturally from an intuitive graphical interpretation of reversing an edge and, as \cref{ex: bud not flip of edge} shows, strictly generalize this intuition.
-Recall that we want to characterize relations between the characteristic imsets that label edges of $\CIM_G$.
-The following theorem states that all turn pairs constitute edges in the $\CIM_G$ polytope. \begin{theorem} If $\{\GG, \HH\}$ is a turn pair, then $\conv(c_\GG, c_\HH)$ is an edge of $\CIM_G$ where $G$ is the skeleton of $\GG$ and $\HH$. \end{theorem}
+By \Cref{prop: edge turn}, turn pairs arise naturally from an intuitive graphical interpretation of reversing an edge and, as \Cref{ex: bud not flip of edge} shows, strictly generalize this intuition. \begin{theorem} If $\{\GG, \HH\}$ is a turn pair, then $\conv(c_\GG, c_\HH)$ is an edge of $\CIM_G$ where $G$ is the skeleton of $\GG$ and $\HH$. \end{theorem}